 c.
 Once the creation of the offer is complete, add the delegated provider as a subscriber to this offer by clicking Subscriptions > Add > New Tenant Subscription.

 As with all Azure Stack offers, you have the option of making the offer public and letting users sign up for it, or keeping it private and have the cloud operator manage the sign-up.
-Delegated providers are usually a small group and you want to control who is admitted to it, so keeping this offer private will make sense in most cases.
+Delegated providers are usually a small group and you want to control who is admitted to it, so keeping this offer private makes sense in most cases.

 Cloud operator creates the delegated offer